hebijush/cf-workers-telegram-bot/README.md

 The original `worker.js` is the content of Nikhil John's https://github.com/nikhiljohn10/telegram-bot-worker which is licensed with MIT.
-My modifications are licensed under the Apache license.
+My modifications are licensed underz the Apache license.

 The first bot configuration is fully featured, and responds to all received messages with llama2 if a command isn't found.